 - refusal to complete any of the initial need assessments in TRULINCS - refusal to participate in needs assessments conducted by Bureau employees - to return to opt-in status, the initial assessments must be completed - decline recommended programming that correspond to an identified need - to return to opt-in status, the program decline code must be removed or changed - refusal to participate in the Financial Responsibility Program (FRP) - to return to opt-in status, the individual must participate in the FRP - placed in disciplinary segregation - opt-in status will automatically resume once removed from disciplinary segregation status - leave a designated institution for an entire calendar day or more - opt-in status will automatically resume once returned to a designated institution.

-Programming Incentives: Incentives are available to those in opt-in status:
+Programming Incentives: Additional incentives may be available to those in opt-in status who meet specific criteria outlined for each incentive.
+These incentives include: